Look (American magazine): James Karales

 James Karales was a photographer for Look from 1960 to 1971.
 Covering the Civil Rights Movement throughout its duration, he took many memorable photographs, including the iconic photograph of the Selma to Montgomery march showing people proudly marching along the highway under a cloudy, turbulent sky.

 Norman Rockwell

 Beginning in 1963, Norman Rockwell, after closing his career with the Saturday Evening Post, began making illustrations for Look.
+Among Rockwell's 30 paintings for Look were his powerful civil rights paintings, "The Problem We All Live With" and "Murder in Mississippi."